mpmatthe/evomap/README.md

 ## Installation

-As of now, `marketmaps` is available via GitHub.
+As of now, `evomap` is available via GitHub.
 Stay tuned for a release on PyPi, which is coming soon!

 To install `evomap` run
 ```bash